MarcoZufferli/Hello-Word/README.md

 # Hello-Word
 Solo un'altra repository

-Esempio esempio, mi piacerebe molto in futuro postare molti script! :)
+Example example, i would like in the future to post new scripts! :)